 User full name The directory attribute to use when displaying the user's full name in PE.

-User relative distinguished name (optional) The
+User relative distinguished name (optional) The user RDN that

-looking up a user.
+user.
 For example, if you specify

 ou=users for the user RDN, and your base DN setting is

 This setting is optional.
 If you choose not to set it, PE searches for the user in the base DN (example:

 - When you experience long wait times for operations that contact the directory service (either when logging in or importing a group for the first time).
 Specifying a user RDN reduces the number of entries that are searched.